yybuxiu04/k8smeetup.github.io/docs/tasks/configure-pod-container/configure-volume-storage.md

+---
----title: Configure a Pod to Use a Volume for Storage
+title: Configure a Pod to Use a Volume for Storage
 ---

 {% capture overview %}